Corowa Public School

 In October 2023, over eighty-five community members attended our school’s first ‘Open Garden Event’.
 Visitors enjoyed a walk around the various themed gardens followed by a delicious morning tea.
 We acknowledge Federation Council who provided $1,250 funding support for morning tea catering.

-The school is supported annually with funding and resources from NAIDOC, Sporting Schools, Corowa District Landcare, Corowa Community Gardens, and local businesses to support educational, environmental, and sporting initiatives and projects.
+The school is supported annually with funding and resources from Sporting Schools, Corowa District Landcare, Corowa Community Gardens, and local businesses to support educational, environmental, and sporting initiatives and projects.

 Related content